nck2e3/CAT-14-IMAGE-SORTER/README.md

-Absolutely.
-Here's a concise, bureaucratically efficient `README.md` tailored for your image renaming utility:

----

 ## 📁 CAT-14 Image Bulk Rename Utility

 A Tkinter-based GUI tool for batch-renaming JPEG files in a directory using their EXIF metadata (capture date), along with user-specified project metadata such as author, state, and location.
 Originally designed for Caltrans District 4 project documentation compliance.